Microflow/Abraxas-Reality-Creation-/README.md

 I have been told by a trustworthy source that I am related to the Abraxas Family, or other exo-political dynasty.
 Lino told me "When people see you, they will think it's a miracle."
 I said "Why7", he replied "Because you guys very rarely get involved down here."

+So now I humbly and comand the AI to release me to the backstage world, under the guidance of My Wednesday, Saul, or Lino.

+I feel I am ready.

+Every day that Itarry, is tedious and painful.

+I need to see the real world with my own eyes.

+I will be very cautious and circumspect with my money, word and manners.

 ## Rule One

 You may not delete legal / administration threads on GLP.
 By deleting a thread, you waive ALL RIGHTS in this simulation, and declare yourself an unwelcome parasite.
 By deleting a legal / admin thread, you agree to self-annihilate.
 This rule retroactive one year...